 I love it best when their eyes light up and they start smiling – because you know a lightbulb moment has occurred for them, and you’ve said or done something which will genuinely improve their life.

 And as this happened many times over the last few days, I felt my own little glimmer of light reignite inside.

 For those of you who don’t know, I used to be a high school teacher – and it was like that special moment in the classroom when you help a kid understand something on his worksheet, and his face grins and he says “Aww fanx Miss, I gerrit now!!”

 And you float off feeling like some omniscient godlike genius. 😁😁😁

-So from teaching schoolchildren, to working with my Air Cadets, helping at my local Chamber of Trade and Commerce, to networking and giving referrals to other business and property contacts… I just like helping people, for the nice feeling it gives me inside.
+So from teaching schoolchildren, to working with my Air Cadets, to networking and giving referrals to other business and property contacts… I just like helping people, for the nice feeling it gives me inside.

 Although helping other takes your time, effort and enthusiasm – why not try it, just for that one pleasant beneficial feeling you’ll get.